Spanning Tree Protocol (STP)

-It is a Layer 2 network protocol also known as STP; it is used to stop loops from forming inside a network topology.
-STP was developed to prevent the issues that occur when computers exchange data over redundant channels in a Local Area Network (LAN).
+Spanning Tree Protocol (STP) is a Layer 2 network protocol; it is used to stop loops from forming inside a network topology.
+It was developed to prevent the issues that occur when computers exchange data over redundant channels in a Local Area Network (LAN).
 Data can become trapped in a loop that circles network segments if traffic flow is not carefully monitored and controlled.
 This can affect performance and bring traffic to a virtual standstill.

 If you have worked with network switches, you must have noticed that when we connect switches, there is some orange colour indication on the links, and then after 15-30 seconds, they turn to green colour.